About the Class Action

 Typically the costs of conducting a class action are apportioned across all group members, (regardless of whether they have retained a lawyer or not).
 This generally means that claimants are not disadvantaged (in terms of the amount they might receive as compensation), if they choose to retain lawyers.

-No. The class action is being conducted on an 'opt-out' basis, and therefore any person who acquired an interest in an affected vehicle as at 3 October 2015 will be a group member in the class action.
+No. The class action is being conducted on an 'opt-out' basis, and therefore any person who acquired an interest in an affected vehicle as at 3 October 2015, and did not ‘opt out’ during the opt out period, will be a group member in the class action.
 Therefore you do not need to retain us as your lawyers to be a group member.
 However, only those people who retain us (by accepting the Maurice Blackburn Client Agreement) will have access to specialised services provided by our team of lawyers, including:

 Although you will still be considered a group member in the class action, if you decide not to accept Maurice Blackburn's Client Agreement, you will not receive our updates about the progress of the class action.
 We will also be unable to provide you with legal advice about your individual circumstances.
 If you change your mind about accepting the Maurice Blackburn Client Agreement at any time, please contact us using the Messages tab above, by email at email@example.com or on 1800 810 812.